 The finishing touches

-Finally, I hot glued the black pom-poms around the edges of the cutting board Christmas sign and hot glued the messy bow above the Merry Christmas letters.
+Finally, I hot glued the black pom-poms around the cutting board Christmas sign edges and hot glued the messy bow above the Merry Christmas letters.

 Thanks for stopping by!
 XOXO Amber